Thinking Ahead to Fall Decorating

 I have been reflecting on past fall seasons and how I decorated the house.

 I always plan ahead and this brings up the question – Can you decorate for fall in August?

 Well of course you can!
 You should do what feels right for you or when the fall chills starts where you live even if the decorating world considers anything before September 1st to be too early.

 I use August as my fall decorating “planning ahead” month.
 I still like to see summer all around the house, but use the “dog days” of August to think about how I want the house to look and feel so I will be ready to implement fall decorations once fall does arrive.

-This year, I want to make the fall season feel even more extra comfy-cozy… as if placing an extra blanket of calm and comfort throughout the house.
+This year, I want to create an extra comfy-cozy fall look… as if placing an extra blanket of calm and comfort throughout the house.

 Remember the catch phrase from the 90’s… Cocooning?